I need to get Zoom installed and know how to join a meeting as well as the best practices for participating in a Zoom meeting.

 Installation & Sign In:

-- Ensure your WSU Zoom account is enabled by logging into https://wsu.zoom.us with your WSU credentials.
+- If you have a WSU email ensure your WSU Zoom account is enabled by logging into https://wsu.zoom.us with your WSU credentials.

 If you have already logged into your WSU Zoom user profile before then you can skip this step.